SUNSET OF FURMANKIND

 She began to picture the other males in her mind and the first ones she thought of were the cousins, Aaron and Gerard.
 They might be brown bears, but both were charming and had always been nice to her.
 She smiled to herself and shook her head.
 Aside from Kevin and Rose, Kristen was one of the shortest volunteers and the thought of her up next to someone as large as those two made her chuckle inwardly; it would be like cuddling up to a massive stuffed teddy bear won at a county fair.

 Kristen sighed aloud and rubbed her eyes.
 She was a cat, and while cats can be solitary creatures, they also tended to congregate for company and even napped together in piles.
 Jon seemed to be one of those who would be solitary no matter which species he might have been.
-Was he repulsed by the outer furmankind ugliness he saw in them all, or was it she herself that he didn’t want to get close to?
+Was he repulsed by the outer furmankind ugliness he saw in them all, or was it she herself that he did not want to get close to?

 The door to the lab finally opened and Jon walked out.
 He glanced over at her with a solemn expression and merely gestured with a thumb over his shoulder that it was her turn.
-Aside from that, he didn’t speak or otherwise acknowledge her.
+Aside from that, he did not speak or otherwise acknowledge her.
 He merely left her beside the door and headed across the saloon toward the exit.

 “Good morning, Jon,” she said quietly.
 Without looking back at her, he lifted a hand and waved over his shoulder.
 She watched him with a frown until he disappeared around the corner into the entry hall and then she turned toward the lab.
 Facing the black wall would be nothing compared to the cold shoulder she had just received.